 Testing Homocysteine and Folate

-A vitamin-rich diet that includes fruits, vegetables, dark leafy greens (spinach, kale, bok choy, and Swiss chard), eggs and red meat provide the B vitamins needed to maintain the homocysteine levels low and closer to normal levels.
-Additionally, supplementation with all three vitamins, folate, B12 and B6, can normalize homocysteine levels [R].
+A vitamin-rich diet that includes fruits, vegetables, dark leafy greens (spinach, kale, bok choy, and Swiss chard), eggs and red meat provide the B vitamins needed to maintain low homocysteine levels.
+Additionally, supplementation with all three vitamins, folate, B12, and B6 can normalize homocysteine levels .